oracle/olcut/README.md

 the Sphinx 4 speech recognizer but has been significantly extended.
 These pieces can be used in concert or independently:

-* The Configuration System provides runtime configuration management without recompiles
+* The Configuration System provides runtime configuration management without recompilation
 * The Options Processor cleanly processes command-line arguments, including configuration changes
 * The Command Interpreter provides an Annotation-based interactive shell with tab completion
 * Additional Odds & Ends provide helpful utility classes